spread-ai/docs-appsmith-fork/docs/reference/framework/context-object.md

 #### enableTelemetry `boolean`

-This boolean flag indicates if the user has consented to send telemetry data to Appsmith.
+This boolean flag indicates if the user has consented to send telemetry data to Studio.
 Telemetry data typically includes usage statistics and error reports that help improve the platform.
 To access the `enableTelemetry`, use the following code:

 ```javascript
 {{ '{{appsmith.user.enableTelemetry}}' }}